BlancRay/autoTitle/README.md

 # autoTitle

-We try use OpenNMT,Sockeye,Tensorflow tools with encoder-decoder architecture reffence to Bahdanau(2014).
+We try use OpenNMT,Sockeye,Tensorflow tools with encoder-decoder architecture to build a good text summarization tool.

+This work is mainly reffence to Bahdanau(2014) as below.

 ----
 Reffence